19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creature Types/Demon.md

 # Demon

-Powerful ancient entities that draw their power from the [Death](../../Magic/Spells/Spell%20Domains/Death.md) domain.
+Powerful ancient entities that come from [Oblivion](../Mithrinian%20Pantheons/Oblivion.md).

 All demons can see in [Darkness](../../Game%20Procedures/Hazards/Darkness.md) as though it were daylight.